Linux MintUbuntu Based

 sudo ufw allow 23/tcp

-Verify the new rule has been added:
+Verify the new rule appears in your firewall configuration:

 sudo ufw status verbose